crajcan/the_rust_programming_language/notes.md

 }
 ```

 In the above example, this code will not compile.
+The signature of #longest guarantees that
+none none of the 3 references can be used after any of the others have gone out of scope.
+We have tied them together.

-The signature of #longest guarantees that `result` will live at least as long as the shorter of `string1` and `string2`.
+More specifically, we have specified that `result` will live at least as long as the shorter of `string1` and `string2`.
 It does not guarantee that it will live any longer than that.
 So the return value `result` is only valid in scopes where both string1 and string2 are valid.
 Since `result` is used after `string2` is out of scope, the borrow checker cannot validate the borrow of string2.

-More generally, by giving all 3 values the lifetime of `'a`, we have guaranteed that none of the 3 references can be used after any of the others have gone out of scope.
-We have tied them together.

 ### Lifetime Annotations in Struct Definitions

 when a struct holds a reference, its definition needs a lifetime annotation.
 This guarantees the reference in the struct will live at least as long as the struct.

-***Challenge*** Create an example where a struct outlives a reference that is enclose, and thus fails to compile.
+***Challenge*** Create an example where a struct outlives a reference that is enclosed, and thus fails to compile.

+Answer: This is done in #use_structs_containing_refereces in `chapter_10/src/main.rs`

 ### Lifetime Elision

-_Lifetime Elision Rules_ are deterministic rules programmed into the compiler that allow it to infer lifetimes in certain situations where a patter appears to require annotations.
+_Lifetime Elision Rules_ are deterministic rules programmed into the compiler that allow it to infer lifetimes of references and thus not require annotations.

 #### Input Lifetimes
 Lifetimes on function or method parameters